stan-dev/design-docs/designs/0005-stan-CI-and-repo-structure.md

 - services/algorithms and compile tests on Mac
 - services/algorithms and compile tests on Windows

-I would remove the Travis tests.
-The main objective of tests in Stan should be to check the services/algorithms and that everything still compiles from .stan to executables on all OSes.
+We would remove the Travis tests.
+The main objective of tests in Stan should be to check the services/algorithms and that everything still compiles from .stan files to executables on all OSes.

 The performance test in Stan currently runs a simple logistic model 100 times with a fixed seed.
 The test records to a csv file information about the current build, whether the values match the expected known values and whether values are identical between runs, and the runtime in seconds for each of the 100 individual runs.
 I don't think this simple test serves any significant real purpose as it is right now.
-It covers a single example that uses a tiny part of the Stan Math library.
+It covers a single example that uses a small part of the Stan Math library.
 A revamped performance and precision tests are needed and will be proposed in a separate design-doc.
 Those will be done on the interface level, rather than on a Stan C++ level.
 While there is nothing wrong with the test, it would need to be expanded to have some actual coverage.

 ###### Cmdstan and Stanc3

-Can stay as is, but Cmdstan performance and precision tests should be expanded.
-That is a topic for a separate design doc.
-Changes in stanc3 will trigger stan and cmdstan tests.
+Stanc3 would gain upstream tests (Stan + Cmdstan).

+Cmdstan would gain Github Actions tests on Windows with RTools 3.5 (see proposal 5).

 ###### Rstan

-I would also like to add tests for Rstan.
-On all merges to Math/Stan develop we would merge develop to the StanHeaders(or StanHeaders_dev) branch and run Rstan package tests and potentially other stuff.
+On all merges to Math/Stan develop we would merge develop to the StanHeaders(or StanHeaders_dev) branch and run Rstan package tests and potentially other tests.
 Errors here would not stop or abort anything but would be a proper warning in time for when things break Rstan.

 ##### Proposal 7: Merge Stan Math with the Stan repository
 \